Techneatium/techschecks_f16/README.md

 ### Styling

 While the styling of this document is in no ways completely representative of actual documentation, it was chosen to feel *inspired* by actual NATOPS and Emergency Checklists.

 ***

-## HOW TO USE

-Just download the PDF and use as desired.
-The remaining files are the LaTeX source code

-For ease of maintenance, only the PDF and source files are available here.
-To convert this to a format directly suitable as an in-game kneeboard (e.g PNG) please use [DCS Kneeboard Builder](https://dcskneeboardbuilder.com/)

-***